Moduli spaces of threefolds on the Noether line: Introduction

 \subsection{Main theorem}

-The main result in this paper is an explicit description of the moduli spaces of canonical threefolds on the Noether line with geometric genus $p_g \ge 11$.
-It is a three dimensional version of Horikawa's work \cite{Horikawa} and provides a complete answer to the above question.
-We summarize it as the following.
+The main result in this paper is an explicit description of the moduli spaces of canonical threefolds on the refined Noether line with geometric genus $p_g \ge 5$.
+It can be seen as a three dimensional version of Horikawa's result \cite{Horikawa1} and provides a complete answer to the above question when $p_g \ge 5$.
+We summarize it as the following two theorems.